ThomasBelk/RealFacialExpressionsMod/README.md

 The project is currently licensed as All Rights Reserved.
 I plan to revisit this after further researching more licensing options.
 ## Installation Guide
 ### User
-1) Install the companion app.
+1) Install the companion app with the installer [Real Facial Expressions Companion App](https://github.com/ThomasBelk/FacialExpressionsCompanion/releases/latest).
-2) Connect to the server in Hytale.
+2) Connect to the desired server in Hytale.
 3) Run **/rfe faceId** in-game and copy the generated ID into the companion app.
 4) Enter the server IP and the port into the companion app.
 The default port is **25590**.
    - Note: your faceId should not change so you will only have to do this once.
 5) Once you tab back into the game, your expressions should be mirrored on your character.
 ### Server Owners
 1) Install plugin.